Using Nature For A Pretty All-Natural Tablescape

 Magnolia tree seed cones for natural decoration. #TexasHomesteader

-As RancherMan & I were strolling through the downtown square one afternoon I spied these Magnolia seed cones on the ground.
-I scooped them up knowing they would add interesting shape and texture to my fall-themed project.
+I scooped up these Magnolia seed cones knowing they would add interesting shape and texture to my fall-themed project.

 MINIATURE APPLE –